edbzn/blog/content/blog/layout-components-angular/index.md

 export class MainLayoutComponent {}
 ```

 The nested `<router-outlet>` is declared in the `MainLayoutComponent`.
-The router will pass-through this layout component to resolve the child component that matches the URL.
+The router will pass-through this layout component to resolve the child component.

 ```ts
 import { Route } from '@angular/router';